google/filament/NEW_RELEASE_NOTES.md

 ## Release notes for next branch cut

 fog: fixed fog height falloff and computation precision on mobile [⚠️ **Recompile Materials**]
+materials: new alphaToCoverage property can be used to control alpha to coverage behavior